WheteThunger/WorkcartSafeZones/README.md

 ## Features

 - Allows creating safe zones on workcarts (can be automatic)
-- Allows spawning NPC auto turrets alongside the safe zone
+- Allows spawning NPC auto turrets on workcarts with the safe zone
 - Prevents damage to workcarts that have safe zones

 ## Permissions